 I don't recall paying any entrance fee to the temple, although some websites suggest that there is a small fee for entry.

 Driving directions to Wat Phra Phutthabat

 Using Google Maps

-Lopburi was the next port of call on our travels.
-It is a small town with a population of approximately 27000 and located just 17km North West of Wat Phra Phutthabat.
+Lopburi is a small town with a population of approximately 27000 and is located just 17 km North West of Wat Phra Phutthabat.